OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

 .. code-block:: yaml

    accessControl:
-     # whether to enable access control or not.
-Defaults to true
-     enabled: true

      # The user manager implementation to use for accessing user information.
 Currently only a filebased
      # user manager is implemented which stores configured accounts in a YAML file (Default: users.yaml
      # in the default configuration folder, see below)